-Example: If you are making a 2lb batch of soap you may use 2 Tbsp of honey.
+Example: If you are making a 2 pound batch of soap you may use 2 tablespoons of honey.
 If your recipe calls for 11 oz of water, remove 1-2 of those ounces to use in the honey.
 This will make it thinner and easier to incorporate.
 You do not want a chunk of honey sitting on the bottom of your soap.
 So, dilute it with a little bit of water (that you have weighed) and remove that amount from your total water amount in the recipe.

-When do I add the Honey?
+When do I add Honey to Handmade Soap?

 Just as with adding milk to soap, there are various methods of adding honey and when.
 I have done it in two ways and both turned out great.